fedeAlterio/ObservableHashList/README.md

                             .WithDefaultEquality()
                             .OnUpdateReplaceItem();
 ```
-OnUpdateDeepCopy means that all the propertise of the new element are copied to the old one recursively, invoking automatically the PropertyChanged event for every property set.
-The class must implement the INotifyPropertyChanged for this to work properly
+`OnUpdateDeepCopy` means that all the propertise of the new element are copied into the old one recursively, invoking automatically the PropertyChanged event for every property set.
+The class must implement the INotifyPropertyChanged for this to work properly.

 ```csharp
 public record Person : INotifyPropertyChanged